Spin Polarization from Circularly Polarized Light Induced Charge Transfer

 is the effective system-bath coupling strength.
 We compute the relaxation rates $\Gamma_{N}$ and $\Gamma_{P}$ of the population difference and spin polarization, respectively, numerically by fitting an exponential to the time series of $\langle\Delta\hat{N} (t)\rangle$ and to the envelope of $\langle \hat{P}_{z} (t)\rangle$ propagated with a Redfield equation of motion, and shown in Figs~\ref{fig:fig3}(a-b).
 Over a range of couplings, we find that both decay with a similar rate that is approximately given by Eq.~\ref{Eq:popdif}, as shown in Fig.~\ref{fig:fig3}(c).
 Through engineering the bath properties, the spin polarization could be preserved for 10s of ps.

 We find spin-dependent electron transfer, when an achiral donor-acceptor dyad is excited with a circularly-polarized pump.
+Even in a randomly oriented ensemble of achiral donor–acceptor complexes, circularly polarized excitation defines a preferred direction $\mathbf{z}_{\mathrm{lab}}$ through its angular momentum, thereby preparing an oriented racemic mixture of transient enantiomers.
+As a result, when projected onto each molecule’s axis and then ensemble-averaged, the spin polarization vanishes, whereas the ensemble-averaged projection onto the laboratory axis is expected to be non-zero.
+This transient spin polarization can be measured using a spin-resolved photoemission probe at a time delay $\tau$ following the circularly polarized pump.
+By performing the measurement at multiple delays, provided their separation is not an integer multiple of the Rabi period $2\pi/\Omega$, the time-dependent spin polarization can be sampled.

-Theoretical and experimental works in the 1960s-90s have established that photoelectrons ejected by circularly polarized light have spin angular momentum correlated with the light's angular momentum due to spin-orbit coupling.\cite{fano1969spin,cherepkov1983spin} Contrary to such direct photoemission with circularly-polarized light, our initial excitation results in a singlet with the component of total spin angular momentum along the light's propagation axis $\hat{S}_{z_{\mathrm{mol}}}=\hat{S}_{\mathrm{D}z_{\mathrm{mol}}}+\hat{S}_{\mathrm{A}z_{\mathrm{mol}}}$ ($\mathbf{z}_{\mathrm{mol}}$ in Fig. \ref{fig:schem}) being zero and remaining zero during the dynamics as it is a conserved quantity.
-However, the difference between spin angular momentum of electrons localized on the donor and the acceptor $\hat{P}_{z}$ becomes nonzero during electron transfer and its value depends on the helicity of the exciting light.
-The CPL excites a transiently chiral electronic state that results in spin-polarization of electrons during charge transfer.
-This suggests that our work is better understood as a transient-electronic CISS effect and is conceptually different from direct conversion of electronic orbital angular momentum to spin angular momentum via spin-orbit coupling during photoemission with a circularly-polarized pump.
+Theoretical and experimental works in the 1960s-90s have established that photoelectrons ejected by circularly polarized light have spin angular momentum correlated with the light's angular momentum due to spin-orbit coupling.\cite{fano1969spin,cherepkov1983spin} In such direct photoemission processes, the spin polarization arises during the optical transition itself, while the total spin of the combined system (ion + photoelectron) remains conserved.
+In contrast, in our case of photoinduced charge transfer with CPL, the optical transition prepares a singlet bound state with zero spin polarization.
+The spin polarization $\hat{P}_{z}$ becomes nonzero during electron transfer due to SOC and its value depends on the orbital angular momentum of the initial state.
+Here, CPL prepares a transiently chiral electronic state with orbital angular momentum, and spin polarization emerges dynamically through SOC-driven mixing between electronic states during charge transfer, rather than during the optical excitation itself.
+This suggests that our work is better understood as a transient-electronic CISS effect and is conceptually distinct from the generation of spin polarization during the optical transition, as occurs in photoemission with a circularly-polarized pump.
+Our mechanism is also related to light-induced ultrafast magnetism, where circularly polarized excitation generates transient spin polarization through spin-orbit coupling and symmetry breaking.
+Our results highlight a potential connection to these optically driven spin phenomena.\cite{okyay2020resonant,neufeld2025linearly}